tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 TBD1    connection_id   CH, SH   Y          N           [[This doc]]
 ~~~~

-A new column "DTLS-Only" is added to registry.
+A new column "DTLS-Only" is added to the registry.
 The valid entries are "Y" if the extension is only applicable to DTLS, "N" otherwise.
 All the pre-existing entries are given the value "N".